mikesir87/swarm-viz/README.md

 Input          |          Output
 ---------------|-----------------
 ${containerid} | The container's unique id string.
 ${imagename}   | The name of the image the container was made with.
-It is pulled from the label `com.docker.stack.image`.
+It is found by removing the extra info from the container name.
 ${stackname}   | The name of the stack the container is a part of.
-It is pulled from the label `com.docker.stack.namespace`.
+It is found from subtracting the image name from the service name.